Pinwheel (TV series): Premise

-The show takes place in and around a large Victorian-style boarding house called Pinwheel House, which is powered by a pinwheel on one of the peaks.
-Live actors interact with puppets, discussing various concepts familiar to children's programming like sharing, being considerate, the environment, and colors.
+Pinwheel is set in and around a large Victorian-style boarding house called Pinwheel House, which is powered by a pinwheel on one of the peaks.
+Live action characters interact with puppets, discussing several concepts familiar to children's programming like sharing, being considerate, the environment, and colors.
 All of the characters live and work in the various areas in and around the house.
 The Ohio episodes relied heavily on songs mostly performed by Jake.
+A package of children's shorts from Coe Film Associates was shown as inserts between the show's usual puppet and human segments.

 Pinwheel underwent several changes when it moved to national television in 1979.
 Taping of Pinwheel moved to Matrix Studios in New York City, where the set was rebuilt.
 Arline Miyazaki, Betty Rozek, and Dale Engel joined the cast as Kim, Sal, and Smitty.
 Craig Marin and Olga Felgemacher created new puppet characters.
-Nickelodeon acquired a package of children's shorts from Coe Film Associates, which were shown as inserts between the show's usual puppet/human segments.
-These short films were also used as inserts for other early Nickelodeon shows, including Hocus Focus and By the Way.
+A collection of short films by Coe Film Associates became inserts for other early Nickelodeon shows, including Hocus Focus and By the Way.